Control the mega tracking process

-This article explains how to control various functions and parameters in the Mega tracking process to meet the needs of different application scenarios.
+This article describes how to control various functions and parameters in the Mega tracking process to meet the requirements of different application scenarios.

 Adjust device support level